ISAAKiel/tosca/readme.md

 # TOSCA

-Web-App for Correspondence Analysis and Seriation (not only) archaeological data sets
+Web-App for Correspondence Analysis and Seriation (not only) for archaeological data sets.

 Find the App at [shinyapps.io](https://martinhinz.shinyapps.io/tosca/)
 ### License